 I've seen perhaps six or seven corridas (bullfights) in my life.
 Most of those were in the late 70s in Madrid and Barcelona…back when Barcelona had corridas.
 We saw some good ones, and some bad ones.
 We saw some brave bulls and toreros, and we saw other days when the bulls and toreros seemed to be running away from, rather than toward, each other.
 I have photos, in the form of slides, that I took then.
 The one I remember most was of the torero kneeling in front of the bull, with his hand on the bull's forehead.
 That's showmanship, true.
 But it's great big balls of courage, too.
 Sorry I can't show that photo to you.
 I'll dig it out of storage some day.

-In the meantime, I'll offer the attached photos taken a couple of weeks ago at the Feria de Abril in Sevilla, and a description of what goes on at a corrida, and you decide for yourself if you want to see one in person.
-(BTW, here's some more on the Feria in general, if you don't want to read about bulls.)
+In the meantime, I'll offer the attached photos taken in 2012 at the Feria de Abril in Sevilla, and a description of what goes on at a corrida, and you decide for yourself if you want to see one in person.

 Another note: go to the Plaza de Toros yourself to get the seats, instead of to one of the multiple brokers scattered over the city.
 You don't need to pay the commission, and except for big fiestas like the Feria or the San Fermines in Pamplona, you'll be able to get the good seats at the Plaza.
 Buy them in advance, though, to be sure.